Easy Banana Cake

 If you don’t have a cake saver then try placing toothpicks around the top of the cake, leaving several inches sticking out.
 Then gently place enough foil to cover the whole cake, letting it rest on top of the toothpicks.
 Store at room temperature, or in the refrigerator for 4-5 days.

-Wrap each layer of banana cake plastic wrap and place in the freezer until ready to serve.
+Wrap each layer of banana cake with plastic wrap and place in the freezer until ready to serve.
 Make the cream cheese icing just before serving.
 The frozen cake will stay fresh for up to 4 months.

 You’ll Go Bananas For These Amazing Banana Recipes